r4v-r4n/vahak-assignment/README.md

 # This project is deployed on Netlify and Cloudflare Pages

-Open [https://vahak-assignment.pages.dev/](Click here) to view deployed version on cloudflare pages.
+[Click here](https://vahak-assignment.pages.dev/ ) to view deployed version on cloudflare pages.

-Open [https://romantic-joliot-2b0d10.netlify.app/](Click here) to view deployed version on netlify.
+[Click here](https://romantic-joliot-2b0d10.netlify.app/) to view deployed version on netlify.

 ## Available Scripts